 Add the Repeat Command and Redo Command to the Quick Access Toolbar (Excel 2010, 2007)

 - Right click the Quick Access Toolbar and select Customize Quick Access Toolbar…

 - Select Popular Commands in the left-pane drop-down list (All Commands works too)

 - Click inside the left-pane, press the R key, scroll down and select Repeat, then click Add

 - In the right-pane move the Repeat icon up to the position you want

 - Click OK

-When you perform or use a command that’s compatible with the Repeat command, its icon on the Quick Access Toolbar will be colored, as shown below.
+When you perform or use a command in Excel to repeat your last action that’s compatible with the Repeat command, its icon on the Quick Access Toolbar will be colored, as shown below.
 A very good way to know if the Ctrl+Y or F4 shortcut will work.

 The exception is, that after you use the Ctrl+Z shortcut or the Undo command icon, the Repeat icon will change to be colored AND look like the Redo icon.

 Example: I like some of my data table headings to be Bold and Centered.
 After doing so in the Format Cells dialog box, the Repeat command (F4 or Ctrl+Y) will apply those changes to other cells.